Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 The famous battle of Bannockburn took place on 24 June 1314.
 I'm not going into details in this post - I should leave that to Kathryn

 (aka Alianore), our knowledgeable Edward II blogger.
-The short version is: the Scots* won that one and sent King Edward II of England packing in a hurry, though I'm sure he'd have liked to stay the night in the spectacular castle below.
+The short version is: the Scots* won that one and sent King Edward II of England packing in a hurry, though that's about as correct as 'Arminius kicked the Romans out of Germany for good at the battle of Teutoburg Forest'.
+They came back, and so did Edward's son.

 * Well, Bruce's allies, to be correct, there were some Scots hanging out at Edward's court because they